shenyaojin/pds/README.md

 ## Introduction

-Library to simulate the wellbore pressure diffusion in Mariner.
+Python library to simulate the wellbore pressure diffusion in Mariner.
 Should combine with DSS analyzer.

 **Keywords**:
 - 1D simulator (I'll migrate to MOOSE while facing 2D)